vmsaif/list-of-projects/README.md

 ### Concepts:
 - **Blockchain**: Explored in the Blockchain Hashing and Blockchain Car Mileage Tracker projects.
 - **Sockets**: Used in the TCP Chat Application.
-- **File I/O**: Used in projects like Coffee Shop System and Bank Account System.
+- **File I/O**: Used in projects like the Coffee Shop System and Bank Account System.
 - **Networking**: Applied in the TCP Chat Application.
 - **Multithreading**: Used in the TCP Chat Application.
 - **Graphics**: Explored in multiple OpenGL projects.